Question 1: How much will I be receiving from my Jim and Betty Dye Scholarship?

-Answer: Students at Purdue University West Lafayette and Purdue University Northwest – Yes; you must access your myPurdue account and request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
+Answer: Students at Purdue University West Lafayette, Purdue University Northwest, and Ball State University – Currently, yes; you must access your myPurdue account or Ball State account and request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
 This must be accomplished no later than January 15th and June 1st respectively.
-Students at Indiana University Bloomington, Indiana University Northwest, IUPUI, or Ball State – No; The Foundation requests the transcripts at the conclusion of each semester.
+Students at Indiana University Bloomington, Indiana University Northwest, and IUPUI – Currently, no; The Foundation requests the transcripts at the conclusion of each semester.

 Question 17: I am planning on attending a study abroad program through the university.
 Will my Scholarship pay for my studies?

 Answer: No – However, there may be a university fee to maintain student status during the abroad studies.
-The Foundation will pay the fee amount billed by the university for the exchange program only (up to $3,750 less other scholarships) and the student pays the tuition separately to the foreign university.
+The Foundation will pay the fee amount billed by the university for the exchange program only, not to exceed the Scholarship amount less other scholarships, awards, or grants, and the student pays the tuition separately to the foreign university.

 Question 18: I am planning on entering a university-sponsored internship program that requires attending university classes every other semester, including summer session.
 The total semesters of classes attended will still equal eight.
 Will my Scholarship pay for the summer session since it is designed as part of the program?

 Answer: No – The Scholarships are for eight consecutive fall and spring undergraduate semesters only and will pay the scholarship amount only during the university attended fall and spring semesters.

 Question 19: Can I transfer my Scholarship to another university within the Scholarship Program?